 B.S. in Biology, California Polytechnic State University at San Luis Obispo, California

 I teach Shakespeare and other early modern literatures, including an annual Shakespeare course that spends two weeks in London and Stratford-Upon-Avon in the UK.
 I have a particular interest in team-teaching, and have collaborated with faculty from Environmental Science, History, Communications, Media Arts, and English on a variety of courses for the Honors program and our majors.
-I teach Environmental Literature have done some work in that area and in the history of the Environmental movement.
+I teach Environmental Literature and have done some work in that area and in the history of the Environmental movement.
 I am a beekeeper and a canoe camper, and I have twice been chair of the English department.

 English Renaissance Literature, Shakespeare, and the dramatic literature of the sixteenth and seventeenth centuries in England, Literature and the Environment, Science Fiction.